greninger-lab/vadr-vscan-ncbi-resp/README.md

     SAMPLE2,/PATH/TO/SAMPLE2.fasta
 ---------

-# Running vadr-vscan-aglab
+# Running vadr-vscan-ncbi-resp
 The input sequences must be nucleotide sequences from one of the currently supported virus species listed above.
-In the default version vadr-vscan-aglab will generate a 5-column annotation table and an annotated sequence in .gb format (with "test" metadata).
+In the default version vadr-vscan-ncbi-resp will generate a 5-column annotation table and an annotated sequence in .gb format (with "test" metadata).
 Copy and paste the following command into your terminal, replacing <samplesheet_output.csv> with actual name of your samplesheet:

-    nextflow run greninger-lab/vadr-vscan-aglab -r main -latest --input <samplesheet_output.csv> --outdir ./out -profile docker
+    nextflow run greninger-lab/vadr-vscan-ncbi-resp -r main -latest --input <samplesheet_output.csv> --outdir ./out -profile docker

 However, if you also want to create the genbank submission .sqn files (and .gb files with complete metadata), you should indicate a [Submission Template (.sbt) file](https://submit.ncbi.nlm.nih.gov/genbank/template/submission/) and a [Source Modifiers Table (.src) file](https://www.ncbi.nlm.nih.gov/WebSub/html/help/genbank-source-table.html).
 Copy and paste the following command into your terminal, replacing <samplesheet_output.csv>, <submission_template.sbt> and <source_modifiers.src> with your actual filenames:

-    nextflow run greninger-lab/vadr-vscan-aglab -r main -latest --input <samplesheet_output.csv> --sbt <submission_template.sbt> --src <source_modifiers.src> --outdir ./out -profile docker
+    nextflow run greninger-lab/vadr-vscan-ncbi-resp -r main -latest --input <samplesheet_output.csv> --sbt <submission_template.sbt> --src <source_modifiers.src> --outdir ./out -profile docker

 ## Command line options
 | option | description |